-Once you understand these data types, you’ll better understand how to work with an observability platform like New Relic One to connect your telemetry data—be it open source or vendor-specific—to understand relationships and make sense of the data as it relates to your business.
-When you can visualize dependencies and view detailed telemetry data in real time, you can more quickly and easily resolve system problems and prevent those issues from ever again occurring in your applications and infrastructure.
+Once you understand these data types, you’ll better understand how to work with an observability platform such as New Relic One to connect your telemetry data—be it open source or vendor-specific—to understand relationships and make sense of the data as it relates to your business.
+When you can visualize dependencies and view detailed telemetry data in real time, you can more quickly and easily resolve system problems and prevent those issues from occurring again in your applications and infrastructure.
 This is how you ensure reliability.

 With New Relic One—the industry’s first observability platform that is open, connected, and programmable—we’re redefining how you ask why and what’s possible in observability.
 And it all starts with MELT.